ctocco/quote-generator/README.md

 ## Contributing

-I'll be happy to hear your feedback!
+I'll be happy to hear your feedback and if you have any quote you would like to add to the app!

 ### Contributors